GeoffMahugu/apollo-backend/README.md

 #### Visualize MongoDB

-you can use any GUI visualizer for mongoDB, In my case will use [Studio3T](https://studio3t.com/download/)
+you can use any GUI visualizer for MongoDB, In my case will use [Studio3T](https://studio3t.com/download/)

 ![Screenshot from 2021-03-19 17-42-24](https://user-images.githubusercontent.com/17265995/111798209-e881c980-88da-11eb-881a-20c3faf13ad4.jpg)

 ### Install Mongoose

-Mongoose will enable us create database Schemas and interact with the database easily (ORM)
+Mongoose will enable us to create database Schemas and interact with the database easily (ORM)

 ``npm install mongoose --save``